plochoidysis-ojwege/eNSP-labs/README.md

 ### Objectives

-- Understand the purpose and types of Network Address Translation (NAT)
+- Understanding NAT config., its purpose and types.
-- Configure NAT settings on Huawei devices
+- Setting up NAT on Huawei devices.
-- Verify NAT translations and troubleshoot related issues
+- Validating and Troubleshooting NAT: Verifying translations and resolve issues.

 ### Topology